Federal Pell Grant

 The amount available in Federal PLUS Loan funding will vary for each borrower.
 The maximum amount of each loan is determined by this Paul Mitchell School’s Financial Aid Office based on the students expected costs and other financial aid amounts.

-All Federal PLUS Loans may be subject to an origination and insurance fee of up to 4%, taken from the value of the loan at the time it is disbursed to the school.
+All Federal PLUS Loans may be subject to an origination and insurance fee of 4.228%, effective 10/1/2020, taken from the value of the loan at the time it is disbursed to the school.
 The loan amounts listed above and on financial aid award notifications represent the gross amount (amount before the fees have been paid).
 Borrowers should consider the fees charged by each lender when choosing their loan provider.

 Standard loan repayment begins 60 days after the loan has been fully disbursed for the academic year.
 Interest will begin to accrue at the time of the first loan disbursement.
 Repayment will initially be scheduled for fixed monthly payments over a 10-year period.